sampsyo/home/research.md

 ---
 title: Research
-layout: default
+layout: longy
+blurb: |
+    Here are a few short descriptions of some research projects that I've worked on recently.
 ---

-Here are a few short descriptions of some research projects that I've worked on recently.

 ### <a id="enerj">Disciplined Approximate Computing</a>